Gwolfgit/MatrixCMD/README.md

 MatrixHexCommands model.

 The debugging proxy will download the device's static files to the local directory app/matrix_api/proxy_data if you visit the web UI through the proxy.
+Once those files are present, the proxy will intercept them and return the local file instead of the file from the device.
+This is useful if you want to muck around and change things.
 The files "favicon.ico" and "normalize.min.css.map" are provided in the repo as they are not provided by the device.
-Once those files are present, the proxy will intercept them and return the local file instead of the file from the device.
-This is useful if you want to muck around and change things...

 The web ui proxy is accessible at /ui and as usual, the OpenAPI documentation is available at /docs and /redoc.